What is Breast Augmentation Surgery?

 - Possibility of need for reoperation.

-Some patients lose their sensation entirely after Breast augmentation surgery; others experience only a slight decrease in breast sensation, and in some cases, even an increase in feeling.
+Some patients lose their sensation entirely after the breast augmentation surgery; others experience only a slight decrease in breast sensation, and in some cases, even an increase in feeling.
 However, all of these symptoms improve over time, and full recovery usually takes 18 months.

 Breast augmentation and breastfeeding